 - not sure the vaccine will be effective (57.0%)

 Most participants reported feeling more hesitant about the COVID-19 vaccine than other vaccines (68.0%), with 24.9% feeling equally hesitant and 7.1% feeling less hesitant:

 We’ve also found that people don’t feel particularly well-informed about the COVID-19 vaccine in general.
 19.8% of participants report feeling “Not at all informed”, 22.7% “Slightly informed”, 30.4% “Moderately informed”, 19.2% “Informed”, and only 7.9% “Very informed”:

 Pandemic Influence on Flu Shot Plans and Behavior

 The CDC has stressed that getting the flu shot this season is more important than ever, to help protect oneself and others and to minimize burden on the healthcare system.
 Many participants seem to agree: of the 35,997 participants who had not gotten the flu shot yet (or were unsure), 20.2% reported being more likely to get it this season due to the pandemic:

 Of the 28,753 participants who had gotten the flu shot, 20.0% reported that the pandemic encouraged them to get it, and 9.1% reported the pandemic was the primary reason they did so:

 We are excited to continue to investigate these current perceptions and behaviors and see how they change over the coming months!

-To understand how people’s perceptions and behaviors related to COVID-19 vaccination evolve over the development and release of vaccines, we will send more surveys over the following months asking for Achievement member’s perceptions and behaviors.
+To understand how people’s perceptions and behaviors related to COVID-19 vaccination evolve over the development and release of vaccines, we will send more surveys over the following months asking for Evidation Member’s perceptions and behaviors.
 These surveys will be sent as big events happen around the vaccine’s development, like its approval or release.
 The exact dates of these future surveys will depend on when these events happen, so stay tuned for more!